kckarnige/OculusDummy/README.md

 2. Rename `OculusClient.exe` to something else, preferably `OculusClient.exe.bak`.

-3. Download Oculus Dummy and move it to the same folder, make sure to rename it to `OculusClient.exe`.
+3. Download the replacement and move it to the same folder.

 4. Enjoy the extra bit of performance.